-By current estimates 25-35% of all human cancers are of viral origin or require viral infection as an essential cofactor.
-The goal of our research is to understand viral tumorigenesis; specifically, cancers that are caused by Kaposi’s sarcoma-associated herpesvirus (KSHV/HHV-8).
+By current estimates, 25-35% of all human cancers are of viral origin or require viral infection as an essential cofactor.
+The goal of our research is to understand viral tumorigenesis, specifically, cancers that are caused by Kaposi’s sarcoma-associated herpesvirus (KSHV/HHV-8).
 KSHV is a double-stranded DNA virus of about 120kbp, which belongs to the rhadinovirus family of human herpesviruses.
-It was discovered in 1994 and is associated with Kaposi’s sarcoma (KS) as well as B-cell lymphoproliferative diseases: pleural effusion lymphoma (PEL) and multicentric Castleman’s disease (MCD).
-These diseases are ultimately fatal as they affect internal organs and, in the U.S., are seen in the context of immune suppression such as HIV-positive individuals or transplant patients.
+It was discovered in 1994 and is associated with Kaposi’s sarcoma (KS) as well as B-cell lymphoproliferative diseases such as primary effusion lymphoma (PEL) and multicentric Castleman’s disease (MCD).
+These diseases are ultimately fatal, as they affect internal organs and, in the U.S., are usually seen in the context of immunosuppression such as that found in HIV-positive individuals or transplant patients.